Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 When is a notification required to be made?

-A transaction must be notified where the following four conditions are satisfied: (a) an acquirer from outside the EEA or Switzerland will acquire control of an asset or an undertaking in the Republic of Ireland, or change the percentage of shares or voting rights it holds above 25% or 50%; (b) the entire value of the transaction and related transactions between the parties is at least €2 million; (c) the transaction is not an internal reorganisation; and (d) the transaction relates to, or impacts upon, one or more of the broadly defined critical matters referred to in Article 4(1)(a)-(e) of Regulation (EU) 2019/452.
+A transaction must be notified where the following four conditions are satisfied: (a) an acquirer from outside the EEA or Switzerland will, directly or indirectly, acquire control of an asset or an undertaking in the Republic of Ireland, or change the percentage of shares or voting rights it holds to above 25% or 50%; (b) the entire value of the transaction and related transactions between the parties is at least €2 million; (c) the transaction is not an internal reorganisation; and (d) the transaction relates to, or impacts upon, one or more of the broadly defined critical matters.

-What sectors are considered critical under the FDI Act?
+What sectors are considered critical under the Screening Act?

 What transactions are exempt from notification?

-The only express exemption in the FDI Act relates to internal reorganisations (i.e., where all parties to the transaction are controlled by the same undertaking).
-Other types of transactions, including greenfield investments, the creation of a joint venture, and debt for equity swaps are not exempt but will in practice will only be notifiable to the extent they involve the acquisition of an asset or an undertaking in the State (and satisfy the other mandatory criteria outlined above).
+The only express exemption in the Screening Act relates to internal reorganisations, ie where all parties to the transaction are controlled by the same undertaking.
+Other types of transactions, including greenfield investments, the creation of a joint venture, and debt for equity swaps are not exempt but in practice will only be notifiable to the extent they involve the acquisition of an asset or an undertaking in the State and satisfy the other mandatory criteria outlined above.

 How long does the review process take?

 The standard length for the review process is 90 calendar days from the date that the Minister issues a screening notice.
 The Minister can extend the review period to 135 calendar days at its discretion.
-The Minister may also stop the clock during the review process by issuing a notice of information and the review timeline restarts on the date that the Minister deems that the notice has been complied with properly.
+The Minister may also stop the clock during the review process by issuing a notice of information.
+The review timeline restarts on the date that the Minister deems that the notice has been complied with properly.

-What transactions can the Minister “call in” for review under the FDI Act?
+What transactions can the Minister “call in” for review under the Screening Act?

-The FDI Act grants the Minister the power to call in for review transactions which have not been notified that the Minister has reasonable grounds for believing would likely affect the security or public order of the State.
+The Screening Act grants the Minister the power to call in for review transactions which have not been notified that the Minister has reasonable grounds for believing would likely affect the security or public order of the State.
 The Minister must exercise this power within 15 months of completion for transactions which do not satisfy the mandatory notification test.
 In the case of non-notified transactions which are eligible for notification, the Minister has 5 years from completion or 6 months from the Minister becoming aware of the transaction.
-In each case, the Minister may call in for review transactions that completed before the commencement of the FDI Act, provided completion did not occur more than 15 months prior to commencement.
+In each case, the Minister may call in for review transactions that completed before the commencement of the Screening Act, provided completion did not occur more than 15 months prior to commencement ie, before 1 October 2023.

 The content of this article is provided for information purposes only and does not constitute legal or other advice.